 Have you heard of Totoro, one of the most famous movies from Ghibli production?

-When stopping by these shops, don’t forget to buy some souvenirs back home.
+When stopping by these shops, don’t forget to repurchase some souvenirs home.

-They are usually made by the locals, so buying these souvenirs will remind you about a good time at this lovely town, and they are beautiful gifts as well.
+The locals usually make them, so buying these souvenirs will remind you about a good time at this lovely town, and they are beautiful gifts as well.

 I’d suggest buying Japanese footwear – Geta (下駄)

-Japanese wooden footwear, or Geta (下駄), resembles clogs and flip-flops.
+Japanese wooden shoe, or Geta (下駄), resembles clogs and flip-flops.
 They are usually used with Yukata or Kimono, and they keep or feet above the ground with a wooden base.